Bidens tripartita

 Bidens tripartita is a common and widespread species of flowering plant in the sunflower family, Asteraceae, commonly known as three-lobe beggarticks, three-part beggarticks, leafy-bracted beggarticks or trifid bur-marigold.
 It is native to much of Eurasia, North Africa, and North America, with naturalized populations in Australia and on some Pacific Islands.

 Distribution and abundance

 Bidens tripartita is native to much of Eurasia, North Africa, and North America, with naturalized populations in Australia and on some Pacific Islands.
 Bidens tripartita is considered relatively rare in southwestern British Columbia and was likely introduced from eastern North America and Europe.

 Morphology

-Bidens tripartita is an annual species with rigid stems and fibrous roots.
+Bidens tripartita is an annual species with rigid stems and fibrous roots, with a typical habit measuring 20-100 centimeters tall.
 Leaves are often deeply lobed.
 Flower heads are discoid and lacking ray flowers.
 Fruits are achenes.